4GeeksAcademy/Templates-Boilerplates/docs/tutorials/heroku-troubleshoot.md

 ---
-title: 'Heroku Documentation'
+title: 'Heroku Troubleshoot - 4Geeks Academy Templates'
-description: 'Frequently asked questions about heroku'
+description: 'Frequently asked questions or problems about deploying 4Geeks Academy template starters into heroku'
 ---

-# Heroku FAQ
+# Heroku Troubleshoot

 ## How to Add a Heroku Remote to an Existing Project